Bespoke tailoring T&Cs

 - loss or corruption of software or data (whether direct or indirect); or

-- arising under or in connection with any contract between us; and
+arising under or in connection with any contract between us.

-- You need my consent to transfer your rights to someone else (except that you can always transfer my guarantee).
+- You need my consent to transfer your rights to someone else (except that you can always transfer my warranty).
 You may only transfer your rights or your obligations under these terms to another person if I agree to this in writing.
-However, if you are a consumer you may transfer my warranty at clause 10.1 to a person who has acquired the product.
+However, if you are a consumer, you may transfer the warranty given in these terms to a person who has acquired the product.
 I may require the person to whom the warranty is transferred to provide reasonable evidence that they are now the owner of the relevant item or property.

-- Nobody else has any rights under this contract (except someone you pass your guarantee on to).
+- Nobody else has any rights under this contract (except someone you pass your warranty on to).
 This contract is between you and me.
-No other person shall have any rights to enforce any of its terms, except as explained in clause 16.2 in respect of my guarantee.
+No other person shall have any rights to enforce any of its terms, except as explained above in respect of my warranty.

-- If a court finds part of this contract illegal, the rest will continue in force.
+- If a court finds part of this contract unlawful or unenforceable, the rest will continue in force.
 Each of the paragraphs of these terms operates separately.
-If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.
+If any court or relevant authority decides that any of them are unlawful (that is, it cannot be relied upon), the remaining paragraphs will remain in full force and effect.

 - Even if I delay in enforcing this contract, I can still enforce it later.
 If I do not insist immediately that you do anything you are required to do under these terms, or if I delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent me taking steps against you at a later date.
 For example, if you miss a payment and I do not chase you but I continue to provide the products, I can still require you to make the payment at a later date.